Ahmed101Mohammed/dates-remainder/README.md

     2. CRC (Class-Responsipilities-Collaborators): I use it to describe my application after I finish from user-stroy technique.
 ### Main Challenge I face in this project:
 I built this app to use the user-story and CRC techniques after I learned them.
 And I do not find a challenging problem with them.
-My challenging problem is to make a communication between java and SQLite db (It takes 2 hours to do that).
+My challenging problem is to make a communication between Java and SQLite db (It takes 2 hours to do that).

 ## Installing and Running:
 ### Install the project: